 Your pet will be healthy.
 A rehomed animal should come with a clean bill of health.
 Pets will be up-to-date with vaccinations and all medical essentials, including neutering.
 What’s more, many will come housetrained and understand basic commands.

 Fighting puppy and kitten farms.
 Rehoming centres support vulnerable animals and aim to create lasting change for the pet population.
 Adopting from them is a responsible choice which supports a great cause, rather than adding to the growing problem of puppy and kitten farms.
 These places breed animals in horrible conditions, which uneducated buyers rarely see, as the litters are transported away from their mothers at a young age.
 It can damage their immune systems and impair their lifespan.
-The extent of this practice is alarming, as less than 12% of puppies in the UK are bred by a licenced breeder.
+The extent of this practice is alarming, with the RSPCA receiving 4,357 calls in 2018 about potential puppy farm cases (up from 890 in 2008).

 It helps more than one animal.
 When you adopt an animal, it frees up space for another to be saved.